Samuel Longfellow: Biography

 Longfellow served as a gym leader in Fall River, Massachusetts (1848), Brooklyn's Second Unitarian Church (1853), and Germantown, Pennsylvania (1878-1882).
 After his older brother's death, Longfellow published a two-volume biography of him in 1886.
 He wrote the book while living at his brother's former home, Craigie House in Cambridge, Massachusetts.
 In 1878, Longfellow was elected as a member to the American Philosophical Society.

 His other publications include Final Memories of H. W. Longfellow (1887), Vespers (1859), A Book of Hymns and Tunes (1860, revised 1876) and, with Samuel Johnson, he edited A Book of Hymns for Public and Private Devotion (1846) and Hymns of the Spirit (1864).
 Longfellow died in 1892 and is buried in Western Cemetery in Portland's West End.

+Longfellow was an abolitionist, pacifist, and supporter of women’s rights.

 Personal life

 Throughout his life Longfellow had romantic friendships with men, and struggled with his sexuality, writing in 1837 of one such companion, William Winter: "I don’t think I have made a greater sacrifice of inclination to a sense of duty - but not a hearty one - I was reluctant then; I have been sorry at times ever since.
 It was a strange infatuation.
 And yet after all my fears might we not have been happy together?
 I loved him, and think he liked me."
 In 1842 he met fellow Divinity student Samuel Johnson: of their long association, a friend wrote: "There existed for forty years an intimacy which could hardly have been understood by David and Jonathan.”
 Longfellow later served a friend and mentor to young men such as Morton Fullerton.